FIRECATinBLACK/Spikecat/README.md

 3) Rename "mod" folder to "spikecat"
 4) Enable the Spikecat mod in RainWorld

+self reminder to actually put screenshots here to foolproof it until i make releases

 # CREDITS:
 - FIRECATinBLACK - Character and original concept, head of the project and main artist
 - OneQuish - Helping with most of the bigger coding tasks
 ![1955790A-17C2-40E4-82C8-9E46235CE93E](https://user-images.githubusercontent.com/71691122/230751429-910e4572-7066-412e-8383-5f0acd46442c.png)

-Generally a huge thanks to any Contributers!
+### Generally a huge thanks to any Contributers!
 This project might not be possible without you

 ---
-small additional noted for worldchanges:
+small additional notes for worldchanges:

 bubbleweed / water needed: (putting this here for areas I know I'll forget bec I dont usually visit them lmao)
 - Bubbleweed between Drainage and gutter